 As a true college-town, Gainesville follows a predictable movement of residents.
 There are plenty of rental units in the Gainesville area and close to campus.
 Prices of rental units vary to match its amenities.
 We encourage you to live close to campus.
-The Levin College of Law does not endorse any particular apartment complex, however; listed below are some possible resources for students who are beginning their apartment search.
+The Levin College of Law does not endorse any particular apartment complex, however; listed below are some possible resources for students who are beginning their housing search.

 The University of Florida Housing and Residence Education has various apartment complexes on campus for graduate students and students with families.
 These apartments vary from one to two bedrooms as well as flat and town-house units.
-Contact the Housing and Residence Department through their Website or call them at (352) 392-2161.

 For off-campus housing information, visit Off-Campus Life to access the Gator Guide to Off-Campus Life.
 Off-Campus Life also offers students a “housing locator” to search for housing and to find roommates.

 Contact the University of Florida Housing and Residence Education by Phone: (352) 392-2161; Email: firstname.lastname@example.org; Mail: P.O.
 Box 112100, Gainesville, FL 32611-2100.

 Admitted students may also utilize the 2019 Incoming Class Facebook page to meet other students and share housing needs and opportunities.

 The City of Gainesville

 Gainesville, home of Florida’s largest and oldest university, is one of the state’s centers of education, medicine, cultural events and athletics.
 The University of Florida and Shands Hospital at UF are the leading employers in Gainesville and provide jobs for many residents of surrounding counties.